equilibrium-eosdt/eosdt-js/README.md

 ### Balances

-Module to get user's balances of EOSDT, EOS and NUT.
+Module to get account's balances of EOSDT, EOS and NUT.
 Methods:

 -   `getNut` - returns NUT balance of account
 -   `getEosdt` - returns EOSDT balance of account